Carry Out: Composition

-"Carry Out" is a hip hop song that is 3 minutes and 52 seconds (3:52) long.
+"Carry Out" is a hip-hop song that is 3 minutes and 52 seconds long.
 It contains an electro-funk backing beat.
 The song moves through a Middle Eastern inspired groove and is built over a "pinging" syncopated beat.
 Timbaland performs the song in a spoken and sung style, while Timberlake performs his verses with a "seductive" lower register coupled with his falsetto vocals.
 The song contains many metaphors using food in place of sex.
 According to the digital music sheet published at Musicnotes.com by Alfred Publishing Co., Inc., the song was written in a key of E♭ minor.
 Riding a moderate hip hop groove, it is set in common time with a beat rate of 99 beats per minute.
 Timbaland and Timberlake's vocals range from the low note of B_{3} to the high note of D_{5}.

-Critical response
+Critical reception

 "Carry Out" received a generally mixed response from music critics.
 Ben Norman of About.com praised it as a "fantastic fast food euphamism"[sic] and as an example of Timbaland's ability to craft "top-notch pop".
 Calling it a "radio smash", Luke Gibson of HipHop DX in his review of the single commented on the noticeable chemistry between Timbaland and Timberlake and deemed it will "have bodies moving".
-Gibson concluded, writing, "The song itself captures what’s wrong or maybe right with the entire project."
+Gibson concluded, writing, "The song itself captures what's wrong or maybe right with the entire project."
 Jason Lipshutz of Billboard remarked that "Carry Out" competes with "Morning After Dark" to "burn up dancefloors".
 In his review of the album, David Balls of Digital Spy called "Carry Out" and "Meet in Tha Middle", "pretty irresistible".
 David E. Gray of Yahoo!
 Voices said that the song "shows how much Timberlake can add to a track when he's in his element."
 August Brown of Los Angeles Times commented that the album fares better with the collaborations with artists Timbaland has worked with previously, saying that Timberlake has a "goofy good time" on "Carry Out".

 Will Hines of Consequence of Sound found the lyrical focus on the food metaphor for sex as "unerotic" and commented that Timberlake sounds "a little less invincible" on the track.
 Henry Yanney of Soul Culture labeled it a safe collaboration, noting it as a revival of Timbaland and Timberlake's "successful chemistry".
 Robert Copsey, in the review of the single itself, found the recording to be lacking in creativity, leaving him to comment that "'Carry Out' is one of Timbaland's least shocking efforts to date".
 Jon Parales of The New York Times said the song and "Morning After Dark" were less effective than the collaboration by Timberlake and Nelly Furtado on "Give It to Me" (Shock Value, 2007) and called the food-to-sex metaphor "unamusing".